Odyssey

 1️⃣ One more thing…

 To do this, let's go back to where we set up our useMutation hook and add another property to our options object.
-The onCompleted property is a callback function that will run when the successfully completes, and it has access to the response that comes back.
+The onCompleted property is a callback function that will run when the mutation successfully completes, and it has access to the response that comes back.
 We'll log the response to the browser console.

 const [incrementTrackViews] = useMutation(INCREMENT_TRACK_VIEWS, {